 …this last style is a mix of many different animation styles, from cartoon to music, and from stick figure to silhouette.

-Hopefully, this article will help in your search of the best types of explainer video for your company.
+Hopefully, this article will help in your search of the best types of explainer clips for your company.
 If you want to see more videos that we have created, click here to see our portfolios.

 We developed these styles one step by another based on the exchange of tips between our artists.
 There are many tools and resources out there to support our endeavor in developing our art style.